 Locate and download fire history studies using a Google Earth map interface.
 Google Earth must be installed to use this search tool.

-Global Charcoal Database
+- Global Charcoal Database

-A Microsoft Access database containing the complete set of site, sample, dating, and charcoal data used in the paper "Changes in fire regimes since the Last Glacial Maximum: an assessment based on a global synthesis and analysis of charcoal data" published in Climate Dynamics.
+- Version 1 used in the paper: Power, M.J., et al., 2008: Changes in fire regimes since the Last Glacial Maximum: an assessment based on a global synthesis and analysis of charcoal data.
+Climate Dynamics, 30, 887–907, doi:10.1007/s00382-007-0334-x.

 - Tree-Ring Based Fire History File Names and Formats

-A description of the file naming conventions and the file formats used in our fire scar data archive.
+Access a description of the file naming conventions and the file formats used in our fire scar data archive.

-Charcoal-Sediment Based Fire History File Names and Formats
+- Charcoal-Sediment Based Fire History File Names and Formats

-A description of the file naming conventions and the charcoal sediment data file format.
+Access a description of the file naming conventions and the charcoal sediment data file format.

-Search All Paleoclimatology Data
+- Search All Paleoclimatology Data

-A free text search of our entire study archive.
+Access a free text search of our entire study archive.